 Make sure you keep in mind that you need to burn more energy, consume less energy (calories), or do a combination of both to lose weight.
-Generally speaking, losing 1 to 2 pounds a week is considered a healthy approach.
+Generally speaking, losing a week is considered a healthy approach.

 Determining your base weight by keeping things consistent is key.
 Here are a few tips for measuring your daily weight: